tim-napoli/simulacre/README.md

 Given Simulacre will only replace calls of `foo()` in the assembly code of the function to mock, it will not change any other occurences of calls to `foo()` in other functions implicitly.

 In order to make Simulacre working, you need to disable incremental linking in the code you are testing (`/INCREMENTAL:no`).
-If you plans to test Release code, you need to disable inlining of functions (`/Ob0`).
+If you plans to test Release code, you may need to disable inlining of functions (`/Ob0`).

-Simulacre only works with Visual Studio compiler and x86 code.
+Simulacre only works with Visual Studio compiler on x86/amd64 code.